search ]

 add_filter( 'wpseo_canonical', 'custom_canonical_url' );

 Yoast filters can be invaluable for addressing real-life scenarios where default SEO settings need customization.
-Here are a couple of additional use cases where you might need to use these filters:
+Here are additional use cases where you might need these filters:

 6. Modifying Breadcrumbs for Specific Pages

 Breadcrumbs improve navigation and provide context to users and search engines.
-You might want to customize them for specific pages or post types.
+The wpseo_breadcrumb_links filter gives you access to the full breadcrumb array.

 function custom_breadcrumbs( $breadcrumbs ) {